-Microsoft Word is more or less synonymous with word processing, but with the right tricks and keyboard shortcuts, you can do so much more.
-This week, we’ll go over four neat and useful capabilities that Microsoft Word has.
+With the right tricks and keyboard shortcuts, you can do a lot more with Microsoft Word.
+This week, we’ll go over four neat and useful capabilities that can save you time.

-If you need to fill up text to make sure a document is formatted properly, this trick is for you.
-Rather than search online for some to copy and paste dummy text, Microsoft Word allows you to generate some as needed.
-All you have to do is type =rand(#) (replace # with the number of paragraphs you want) and press Enter, and your document is suddenly filled with text for you to experiment with.
+Here’s a cool trick to generate random text to make sure a document is formatted properly.
+Rather than search online for some to copy and paste dummy text, type =rand(# of paragraphs you want) and press Enter.
+This fills your document with text for you to experiment with.
 This is useful for creating formatted documents and testing the appearance of fonts.

-Instead of scanning the toolbar for the bullet list icon, simply type an asterisk (*) followed by a space, and Microsoft Word will add the bulleted formatting in for you.
-By replacing the asterisk with a hyphen, you can make a quick dashed list as well, or use numbers for a numbered list in the same way by substituting a hyphen or a number.
+Instead of scanning the toolbar for the bullet list icon, hit * followed by a space, and Microsoft Word will add the bulleting for you.
+You can create a dashed list or a numbered list in the same way by substituting a hyphen or a number.

-Anyone who has used a mouse to select a sentence by clicking and dragging over their selection has likely found it to be inaccurate at best.
-Alternatively, press the Ctrl key and use one of the Arrow Keys to highlight all the words up to that word.
-Easily highlight sentences, paragraphs, or entire pages without switching from keyboard to mouse.
+Using a mouse to select a sentence by clicking and dragging can be annoyingly inaccurate.
+Try pressing Ctrl while using one of the Arrow Keys to highlight all the words up to that word.
+Easily select sentences, paragraphs, or entire pages without switching to the mouse.

-Microsoft Word provides a quick and easy way to create a table.
-Pressing + [Tab] + [Tab] +…, followed by Enter will create a single table row with + being each column.
+Create a quick table in Microsoft Word by pressing + [Tab] + [Tab] +…, followed by Enter.
+This creates a single table row with the + for each column.